botsocket/bornite/Documentation.md

     -   `gzip`: Whether to decompress gzipped payloads.
 Defaults to `false`.
     -   `maxBytes`: The maximum size in bytes the response payload can have.
 Set to `0` to disable counting bytes.
 Defaults to `0`.
     -   `timeout`: Socket timeout in milliseconds.
 Passed directly to `Http.request()`.
+    -   `validateStatus`: Whether to validate response status code.
+Can be a boolean or a function of signature `function (statusCode) {}` returning a boolean indicating whether the response is accepted.
+If sets to `true`, Bornite will allow 2xx codes.
+Defaults to `false`.

 ```js
 const response = await Bornite.request('/images', {